Monday, February 3, 2025

 This photo and that below from Rois d'Afrique by Daniel Lainé, Paris (ed.
 Arthaud), 1991.

-Yet not only are there many studies of African Islam and relatively few of animism, but the emphasis is on the philosophy of leaders who wished to "purify" it, that is, to make it as un-African as possible.
-In fact, all the groups that joined the millenarist movements that spread Islam throughout the 19th-century savannah interpreted it in their own ways, and leaders innovated when useful: Take Amadu Tall's 800 wives and proclamation of Segu as a pilgrimage site equal to Mecca.
+Yet not only are there many more studies of African Islam than of animism, but the emphasis is on philosophies meant to "purify" it, that is, to make it as un-African as possible.

 What explains that fascination with the proclamations of orthodoxy?
 Is it that Islam seems an alternative to the beliefs of the industrialized world, a replacement that is powerful, exotic and socially conservative?